 Fazioli has produced two new special edition “art case” pianos for Westbank, Canada’s luxury real-estate development company.

-The only part of The Flying Fazioli that touches the ground is the stool.
+The only part of The Floating Fazioli that touches the ground is the stool.
 The piano itself floats.
 And this makes this instrument both visually remarkable and quite unique.

 How is this done?
 The piano itself is, in essence, a Fazioli F156, which weighs 650 pounds (around 300kg).
 However, that’s just a small part of the overall weight!